web-platform-tests/wpt/annotation-model/README.md

   If the URI is relative, contains slashes, but **does not start with a slash** then it is considered relative to the top of the tree of the current test collection (e.g., `annotation-model`).
-* AssertionObject
+* List

-  An in-line Object as defined in the section
+  A nested Assertion List.
+While nested Assertion Lists are optional, if one is present it MUST have at least one entry.
+Entries are as in this list.
+Assertion Lists can be nested to any depth (but don't do that - it would be too hard to maintain).

-<a id="assertionObject">Assertion Objects</a>
+<a id="assertionObjects">Assertion Objects</a>
 -----------------

 In this collection of tests, Assertion Objects can be contained inline in the `.test` files